Friday, April 6, 2012

 Fieldwork to study the unit "Why people live where they do?"

 As mentioned in the last post, these next few postings will showcase several schools in South Australia using fieldwork in the context of the Australian Curriculum: Geography.
 This posting is focussed on the work of Orroro Area School during October 2011.
-The trial used the draft unit on why people live where they do, with a focus on the use of fieldwork.

 The "Why people live where they do" unit of the Austrlaian Curriculum: Geography focuses on investigating the reasons why people decide to live where they do, at a variety of scales and in the context of the environmental, economic, social and other factors that might influence decision making.
 The ability to choose where to live is not always available to people and it should be recognised that the unequal distributions and concentrations of populations has consequences.